techiepenman/Random-Quote-Generator/README.md

 JavaScript

 ## Credits
-The HTML and CSS have been coded by Treehouse as part of the Techdegree program, giving the students the opportunity to focus on the JavaScript part of the app.
+The HTML and CSS have been coded by Treehouse as part of the Techdegree program, giving the student the opportunity to code the JavaScript part of the app.